ItalyPaleAle/WithBlueInk/content/post/2019-03-19-what-happens-to-your-digital-life-after-you-die-introducing-hereditas.md

 ---
-title: "What happens to your digital life after you die?
+title: "What happens to your digital life after you're gone?
 Introducing Hereditas"
 description: "An open source static site generator for a fully-trustless digital legacy box"
 date: 2019-03-19 07:00:00
 author: "Alessandro Segala"